triton-inference-server/pytorch_backend/README.md

 $ make install
 ```

-## Using the OpenVINO Backend
+## Using the PyTorch Backend

 ### Parameters

 Disabling the optimized execution of the PyTorch models is done through the Parameters section of the model's 'config.pbtxt' file.

-* `DISABLE_OPTIMIZED_EXECUTION`: Boolean flag to disable the optimized execution of TorchScript models.
+* `DISABLE_OPTIMIZED_EXECUTION`: Boolean flag to disable the optimized execution
+of TorchScript models.
 By default the optimized execuiton is always enabled.

+The initial calls to a loaded TorchScript model take extremely long.
+Due to this longer
+model warmup [issue](https://github.com/pytorch/pytorch/issues/57894), Triton also allows
+execution of models without these optimizations.
+In some models, optimized execution
+does not benefit performance as seen [here](https://github.com/pytorch/pytorch/issues/19978)
+and in other cases impacts performance negatively, as seen [here](https://github.com/pytorch/pytorch/issues/53824).

 The section of model config file specifying these parameters will look like: